recotoolsbenchmarks/BambooAnalysis/README.md

 lightweight python wrappers based on the structure of the `TTree`, which allow to construct such expression with high-level code, similar to the language that is commonly used to discuss and describe them.
-The idea is to remove as much as possible the technical code needed for processing the dataset, saving the results etc. in common modules and classes, such that only high-level declarative-style code remains in the analysis module, making it easier to read, and compact enough that all relevant choices and definitions fit in one manageable file.
+In addition, as much as possible of the technical code needed for processing the dataset, saving the results etc. is kept in common modules and classes, such that only high-level declarative-style code remains in the analysis module, making it easier to read, and compact enough that all relevant choices and definitions fit in one manageable file.